Tax Implications of Divorce

 This list, of course, is not the end of the tax issues that must be negotiated during the process.
 And these issues can get very tricky, very fast.
 But that’s why you should choose Split Simple: We understand the tax issues involved and know how to navigate them in a way that will leave you in good financial and legal standing.

-If you want to learn more about how Split Simple can help you in your time of need, please call Split Simple today at 855-665-9920.
+If you want to learn more about how Split Simple can help you in your time of need, please call Split Simple today at 855-665-9920 for Chicago divorce mediation.
 Our Chicago, Illinois Divorce Mediation Attorneys help people throughout the area.